All Episodes

 No, age matters, guys.

-All right, age definitely matters.
+Age definitely matters.

-In April 2015, Kelly arranged for Jane Doe number five to fly from her home in Orlando, Florida to Los Angeles, California for the purpose of illegal sexual activity, which was illegal because Kelly knew he had an incurable sexually transmitted disease and did not inform Jane Doe number five about the SCD prior to engaging in sexual intercourse with her.
+In April 2015, Kelly arranged for Jane Doe number five to fly from her home in Orlando, Florida to Los Angeles, California for the purpose of illegal sexual activity, which was illegal because Kelly knew he had an incurable sexually transmitted disease and did not inform Jane Doe number five about the STD prior to engaging in sexual intercourse with her.

-Holy bro.
+Holy, bro.

-So here is his judgment, which we're gonna go over real quick with y'all.
+so yes um he got he ended up getting 30 years for this guys So here is his judgment, which we're going to go over real quick with y'all.

 Yeah, the chats.